davidpet/snippets/cpp/Operators/011 - String Operators - explanation.md

 # String Operators

-In the above code, we have demonstrated the use of string operators in C++.
+In the code, we have demonstrated the use of string operators in C++.

 1. The '+' operator is used for string concatenation.
 It combines two strings into one.
 2. The '+=' operator also concatenates two strings, but it modifies the original string.